 Veterinary practitioners in the U.S. have reported seeing a higher than usual number of cases of distemper.
 In most cases the dogs involved had not been vaccinated, but in the case of some greyhounds they had received at least one vaccination.

-Distemper is caused by a virus infection.
+Distemper in dogs is caused by a virus infection.

 The earliest signs of the disease is usually of yellowish discharge from the eyes and nose, accompanied by a mild fever.
 The owner often ignores these early signs as he thinks the dog merely has a cold.